Founded: November 8th, 2010

 The Democratic Karen Benevolent Army (DKBA) signed a ceasefire at the state and union levels in November and December 2011.
-The group signed the Nationwide Ceasefire Agreement (NCA) on October 15, 2015 under U Thein Sein administration.
+In 2015, the group signed the Nationwide Ceasefire Agreement (NCA) on October 15th, with the U Thein Sein administration.

 Although the DKBA participated in the peace process along with other ethnic armed groups under the NCA, clashes occurred in Hlaingbwe Township with the Border Guard Force (BGF), which is under the control of the Tatmadaw (military).
-In addition, on January 6th, 2018, clashes occurred between the DKBA and the Karen National Union (KNU).
+On January 6th, 2018, clashes occurred between the DKBA and the Karen National Union (KNU).

 Ceasefire & Peace Process

 3rd resistance group to sign ceasefire with government

 Military column 1: Btl 907, 909, 910

 Official delegation team: N/A